Ashdod (ancient city): Name evolution

 The ancient Levantine settlement of Ashdod had many names.
 Its first attestation comes in the form of 11th century BCE Egyptian lists, where is it transcribed as "ísdd", which scholars have determined is derived from the Late Bronze Age Canaanite "’aṯdādu".
 This became "asdudu" or "asdūdu" in Assyrian records, "ašdudu" in Babylonian cuneiform and "ášdadi" in Ugaritic.
 The Hebrew "’ašdōd", or "Ashdod", is likewise believed to be derived from the Canaanite form.

 In the Hellenistic period, the name of the settlement became "Azotus" in Greek and sometimes specifically "Azotus Mesogaias", literally "Inland Azotus", in contrast to Azotus Paralios, literally "Azotus-by-the-sea", or Ashdod-Yam in Hebrew.
 In the Early Muslim period, the geographer Ibn Khordadbeh referred to the city in the 9th century as "Azdud", echoing the pre-Hellenistic name.
 By the 16th century, it had lost its initial vowel to become just "Sdud", before regaining it by the 19th century as "Esdud" – a form of the settlement's name that changed little through to the 20th century "Isdud".

 History

+In archaeological terms, Area G (acropolis) and Area C (lower town) provides strata.
+Ashdod eventually had two harbors at Tel Mor and Ashdod-Yam.
+Nahal Lakhish (Lakhish river) served as a trade route from Ashdod inland to Lakhish (35 km, 2 two days donkey caravan) in the Shephelah.

+Early Bronze Age

+Early Bronze IB (c.
+3300-3000 BCE).
+An agricultural village/rural settlement in Area C with fertile land and water.
+The ceramic assemblage include jars and blows typical of the southern Levantine tradition.
+The settlement is unfortified, with a cluster of simple broad-room houses and stove-paved floors (cf. nerby site 'En Shaddud).
+The nearby city of Tel Erani (25 ha, 22 km) was a hub for Egyptian trade.

+Early Bronze III-IV (2750-2020/2000 BC).
+Occupational gap.

 Middle Bronze Age

+Middle Bronze I (c.
+2020/2000-1820 BCE).
+Occupational gap.

+Middle Bronze IIB.
+Stratum XXIV.
 The earliest major habitation in Ashdod dates to the 17th century BCE.
-Ashdod was fortified in MBIIC with a two-entryway city gate (similar to Shechem).
+While traces of occupation exist below XXIII, they are often described as pre-fortification or fragmentary MB IIB remains, mostly found as fills or small-scale habitation.

+Hyksos period

+Middle Bronze IIC (c.
+1600-1550 BCE).
+Stratum XXIII is specifically the phase where the city was first founded as a fortified urban center on the acropolis (occupying roughly 8 hectares).
+From an Egyptian perspective MB IIC corresponds with the late "Hyksos period" or Second Intermediate Period, a transitional phase from the Middle Bronze Age to the Late Bronze Age.